michaelagbiaowei/presta-deploy/README.md

 - Finally, create a database

-If you checked Auto generate password you'll have a prompt with a blue ribbon in the next page
+If you checked Auto generate password, you'll have a prompt with a blue ribbon in the next page

 Click on `View credentials settings` and save the username and password in a safe location.